2lenet/EntityFileBundle/README.md

     role: "ROLE_OPERATOR"
 ```

+* I want the files to be public !

-To make your files public, you can use "PUBLIC_ACCESS" in the `role` key.
+You can use "PUBLIC_ACCESS" in the `role` key.

 * I want to do something more complex !